tnordloh/tnordloh.github.io/_posts/2020-04-28-running-dangerous-scripts.md

 There are two choices in these scenarios.
 Frantically hit the `ctrl+c` 20 times in a row, or let it finish.
 It's good to ask the question.
 Once, when I ran a script in the wrong environment, I panicked and killed the script with `ctrl+c`.
-This ended up corrupting tables, and required us to do a database restore on one of our tables, which couldn't handle the partial edit.
+This ended up corrupting tables, and required the DBA to do a restore on one of our tables, which couldn't handle the partial edit.
 It would have been better if I'd let the script finish, and told him, so he could just repair the records, rather than killing it.
 I essentially turned a